trdroid/Android-Examples/_misc/Basics/BrowseQuotes/README.md

 ### Layout

 A layout file defines the view of an application.
-It is an XML file that defines a set of UI objects (buttons, images, text) and their layouts.
-The building blocks of the UI are referred to as Widgets.
+It is an XML file that defines a set of UI objects (buttons, images, text) and their layouts commonly referred to as Widgets.
+Every widget has a corresponding XML element in the layout file where the name of the element is the widget type.

 A Widget is an instance of the <b>View</b> class or one of its subclasses.